-Each item - server, channel, or other resource - has a set of default actions that have identical behaviour on all servers and cannot be altered (edited) or deleted.
+Each item - server, channel, or other resource - has a set of default actions that have identical behavior on all servers and cannot be altered (edited) or deleted.
 These are:

-- Generate Alert: generate an alarm that can be used as recording basis in recording profiles; this action is available for each channel - Generate Alert Substream: generate an alarm that can be used as recording basis in recording profiles; this action is available for each channel substream - Send Global Event: send a global event notification to all servers; this action is available for each defined global event - Pop-up On Screen: display the object on all Ganz CORTROL Client windows that accept pop-ups of the target object type; action is available for channels, maps and shared layouts - Pop-up Playback On Screen: display instant playback for a channel in Ganz CORTROL Client application while keeping the live view mode; action is available for all channels - Disable channel: change the target channel state by disabling it; the action is visible on each server, allowing you to choose the target channel when creating the event rule - Enable channel: change the target channel state by enabling it; the action is visible on each server, allowing you to choose the target channel when creating the event rule - Toggle channel disable/enable: change the target channel state to opposite; the action is visible on each server, allowing you to choose the target channel when creating the event rule - Set Condition: change the target condition state to ON; this action is available for each condition - Unset Condition: change the target condition state to OFF; this action is available for each condition - Increment/Decrement/Reset: change counter value; this action is available for each software counter - Send global event: broadcast a global notification to all servers; this action is available for every global event

-Make sure your license has enough free channels for this action to work properly.
+- Generate Alert: generate an alarm that can be used as recording basis in recording profiles; this action is available for each channel - Generate Alert Substream: generate an alarm that can be used as recording basis in recording profiles; this action is available for each channel substream - Send Global Event: send a global event notification to all servers; this action is available for each defined global event - Pop-up On Screen: display the object on all Ganz CORTROL Client windows that accept pop-ups of the target object type; action is available for channels, maps and shared layouts - Pop-up Playback On Screen: display instant playback for a channel in Ganz CORTROL Client application while keeping the live view mode; action is available for all channels - Disable channel: change the target channel state by disabling it; the action is visible on each server, allowing you to choose the target channel when creating the event rule - Enable channel: change the target channel state by enabling it\; the action is visible on each server, allowing you to choose the target channel when creating the event rule - Enable device channel VA: Turn on the Video Analytics attached to the device Channels.
+You must preconfigure VA inside the Channel settings to trigger this Action with the particular Channel. - Disable device channel VA: Turn off the Video Analytics attached to the device Channels.
+You must preconfigure VA inside the Channel settings to trigger this Action with the particular Channel. - Toggle channel disable/enable: change the target channel state to opposite\; the action is visible on each server, allowing you to choose the target channel when creating the event rule - Set Condition: change the target condition state to ON; this action is available for each condition - Unset Condition: change the target condition state to OFF; this action is available for each condition - Increment/Decrement/Reset: change counter value; this action is available for each software counter - Send global event: broadcast a global notification to all servers; this action is available for every global event - \Make sure your license has enough free channels for this action to work properly.